Find Affordable College Courses

 undefined

-There are 29 colleges that offer a doctor’s degree in liberal arts / sciences and humanities.
+There are 29 colleges that offer a doctor’s degree in liberal arts / sciences & humanities.
 Learn more about the most popular 20 below:

 13 Yearly Graduations

-The University of Texas at Dallas tops the list of the most popular school in the U.S. for liberal arts / sciences and humanities majors who are seeking their doctor's degree.
+The University of Texas at Dallas tops the list of the most popular school in the U.S. for liberal arts / sciences & humanities majors who are seeking their doctor's degree.
 Each year, around 28,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $14,564 per year, while in-state graduate students, on average, pay $15,088 per year.
-During the 2020-2021 academic year, 13 people received their doctor's degree in liberal arts / sciences and humanities from UT Dallas.
-About 46% of this group were women, and 23% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 13 people received their doctor's degree in liberal arts / sciences & humanities from UT Dallas.
+Data shows that UT Dallas graduates that hold this degree go on to make a median salary of $64,534.

 #2